howailok1120/Delete-File-With-Input-Name/README.md

 # File Search and Deletion Script

 This Python script allows users to search for files in a specified directory (including subdirectories) based on keywords in the filenames, and optionally delete them.
+It supports both local directories and SMB shares.

 ## Features

 - Recursively searches through a specified directory and its subdirectories
+- Supports both local file systems and SMB network shares
 - Searches for files whose names contain any of the specified keywords (case-insensitive)
+- Supports exact matching of keywords enclosed in hyphens (e.g., "-{keyword}-")
+- Supports matching standalone words in filenames
 - Provides an option to delete files matching the keywords
 - Logs all actions and results to both the console and a JSON file

 ## Requirements

 - Python 3.x
-- pysmb package
+- pysmb package (for SMB support)

 ## Installation